silverstripe/silverstripe-controllerpolicy/README.md

 		class: CachingPolicy
 		properties:
 		  cacheAge: 900
-	HomePage_Controller:
+	Page_Controller:
 	  dependencies:
 		Policies: '%$GeneralCachingPolicy'
-	HomePage:
+	Page:
 	  extensions:
 		- PageControlledPolicy

-Here, applying the PageControlledPolicy extension to the HomePage results in a new MaxAge field being written into the DB, and a new tab available ("Caching") which lets the ADMIN user tweak the cache max-age header (denominated in minutes).
+Here, applying the `PageControlledPolicy` extension to the `Page` results in a new "MaxAge" field being written into the DB, and a new tab available ("Caching") which lets the ADMIN user tweak the cache max-age header (denominated in minutes).